Awadh: Religion

-A vast majority of population practices Hinduism.
-The Muslim community has a strong presence in the urban areas of Awadh, such as Allahabad and the capital city of Lucknow, which has a large Shia Muslim population.
+A vast majority of the population practices Hinduism.
+It is also home to the Ram Janmabhoomi, an important pilgrimage site in Hinduism that marks where the deity Rama was born.
+The Muslim community has a strong presence in the urban areas of Awadh, such as Prayagraj and the capital city of Lucknow, which has a large Shia Muslim population.
 Other than that they are mostly concentrated in the Devipatan division.